awbla/awbla-student-workflow/content/1-scanning.md

 -------------------

 {% capture text %}**Before you scan**:
 Make sure that hands are clean and dry when handling materials for scanning or any type of digitization work; all materials should be handled with care, and cotton gloves worn when instructed by a supervisor.
-These items cannot be replaced or easily repaired if destroyed or damaged.{% endcapture %}
+These items cannot be replaced or easily repaired if destroyed or damaged.
+Please also take care to avoid cutting yourself on the multitude of sharp edges presented by the points. {% endcapture %}
 {% include alert.html text=text color="danger" %}

 1. [Why?](#why)